openemr/host-openemr-on-aws-fargate/README.md

 8. Then let's select our testing user <br /> ![alt text](./docs/SelectPatient.png) <br /> which should bring us to a screen that looks like this <br /> ![alt text](./docs/TopOfAuthorizationPage.png) <br /> and then scroll to the bottom of the page and click `"authorize"` <br /> ![alt text](./docs/ClickAuthorize.png)
 9. Now in our example you're going to get a `"403 Forbidden"` page.
 That's totally fine!
 Notice the URL we were redirected to and copy everything after `?code=` up until `&state=` to your clipboard <br /> ![alt text](./docs/403Forbidden.png) <br /> At this stage in the process you've registered an API client, enabled it in the console, authorized and gotten a code which we've copied to our clipboard.
 10. Let's navigate back to our script that's running in the terminal and press enter to proceed.
 The next prompt should be instructing us to "Copy the code in the redirect link and then press enter." which if all went well in part 8 should already be done.
 Now let's press enter to proceed.
 We should see the code we copied appear in the terminal like so <br /> ![alt text](./docs/CodeInTerminal.png) <br /> followed by a response containing an access token that can be used to make authenticatecd API calls that looks like this <br /> ![alt text](./docs/Success.png)

+# Using AWS Global Acclerator

+You can toggle on and off an [AWS Global Acclerator Endpoint](https://aws.amazon.com/global-accelerator/) by setting the "enable_global_accelerator" parameter in the "cdk.json" file.

+Here's a short description of what AWS Global Accelerator does from ChatGPT: "AWS Global Accelerator improves the availability and performance of your applications by routing traffic through AWS's global network, automatically directing it to the closest healthy endpoint across multiple regions."

+In my testing I was pleasantly surprised by how much performance was improved.
+If you're setting up an installation that will be used by global users or will require high speed uploads and downloads or be used by many users consider turning this on.

+When enabled the URL of the global accelerator endpoint will be available as a Cloudformation output named "GlobalAcceleratorUrl" and will be printed in the terminal by CDK when the deployment completes.
+Route traffic to that URL rather than the URL of the ALB to experience the benefits of using AWS Global Accelerator.

+Note that using this functionality will incur extra costs.
+Information on pricing for AWS Global Accelerator can be found [here](https://aws.amazon.com/global-accelerator/pricing/).

 # Regarding Security